Skip to content

 Boundaries and map

-The registry stack has six repositories with distinct responsibilities.
-Use this page to decide which repository owns a question before opening implementation docs, and to understand how the six repositories connect at runtime.
+The formal Registry Stack has four products with distinct responsibilities: Registry Platform, Registry Manifest, Registry Relay, and Registry Notary.
+Solmara Lab is a separate adopter project that demonstrates the four products together.
+Use this page to decide which repository owns a question before opening implementation docs, and to understand how the products and the external demo connect at runtime.

 Registry Platform